ralyodio/express-force-domain/README.md

 Requests for http://example2.com, http://www.example2.com, and http://example.com will all redirect to http://www.example.com.

-You can also use as middleware with app.use():
+You can also use as middleware with connect and app.use(), if you are not using express:

 	app.use(require('express-force-domain')('http://www.example.com') );